 PRIDE LEADERSHIP DEVELOPMENT PROGRAM (PLDP)

 The PRIDE Leadership Development Program (PLDP) is designed to broaden participation from the LGBTQ community into influential board leadership roles within the Greater Rochester area.
-Please save the date for PLDP on Wednesday, January 31 (evening),Thursday, February 1 and Friday, February 2.
-Click here
+Congrats to the 2018 class of PLDP!
+Appliations are accepted year round - click here

-to apply to be a part of the 2018 class of PLDP by Monday, January 15.
+to apply to be a part of the 2019 class of PLDP.
 For more information on the program, please contact Wynndy Turner at firstname.lastname@example.org or 585-242-6419.